AutodeskGames/stingray-docs/source/stingray_help/plugins/create_custom_plugin/plugin_extensions/views_and_dialogs.md

 ]
 ```
 `name`
  > Unique name of the view. **Required**.
 This name must be unique among all views registered within Stingray.
-Will be used to specify which views to show by multiple API.
+This will be used to specify which view to show.

 `type`
  > Can be either **dialog** (generally modal), **panel** (tool window) or **window** (top level window). **Required**.
 Note that any registered **panel** will also be available in any of the `Tab Activator + Button`.